External Wall Insulation in Birmingham

 Many of the houses within the Midlands are made up of ‘solid walls’ as they were built before the 1930s.
 By ‘solid’, it means that there is no cavity inside them.
 A solid wall’s brick pattern is recognizable by having lots of end bricks, which look like half-length bricks, in the middle of walls (i.e. not near ends of walls and not near windows and doors).
 These are in fact mainly cross bricks, which run from the front to

-If you have solid external walls external insulation is the best option for insulating your house ase completely covers the facade of a home.
+If you have solid external walls, external insulation is the best option for insulating your house as it completely covers the façade of a home.
 The problem with internal insulation is that it is generally only installed within rooms.
 That leaves the opportunity for heat to seep out through other routes, e.g. via the voids between ceilings and floors, or in internal walls, and into the external walls, and then of course into the outside world.
 This escape of heat is known as the bridging effect.
 With external walls, this does not occur.